Table of Contents

 Opal’s value is determined by many different factors.
 Generally, lighter colored stones are less valuable, while darker stones are more valuable.
 This is because darker stones tend to show their colors better than lighter stones, so they command a higher price on the market.
 Size also plays a role in determining how much opal is worth.
 Other factors that play into opal’s value include brilliance, pattern, color bar thickness, color play, and faults in the stone.
 Rare, high-grade opals can be as costly as fine diamonds, particularly black opals, which are prized for their incredible beauty.

-Custom Atom Necklace with Black Opal Pendant
+Celestial Black Opal Pendant

 Types of Opal Jewelry